 - (1) In calculating the aggregate Assumed Aircraft Value, we assumed that the appraised value of each Aircraft determined as described under "Description of the Aircraft and the Appraisals" declines in accordance with the Depreciation Assumption described under "Description of the Equipment Notes-Loan to Value Ratios of Equipment Notes."
 Other rates or methods of depreciation could result in materially different LTVs.
 We cannot assure you that the depreciation rate and method assumed for purposes of the above table are the ones most likely to occur or predict the actual future value of any Aircraft.
-See "Risk Factors-Risks Relating to the Class A Certificates and the Offering-Appraisals are only estimates of values and should not be relied upon as a measure of realizable value of the Aircraft." - (2) The "pool balance" for the Class A Certificates indicates, as of any date, after giving effect to any principal distributions expected to be made on such date, the portion of the original face amount of the Class A Certificates that has not been distributed to the Class A Certificateholders. - (3) We obtained the LTVs for the Class A Certificates for each Regular Distribution Date by dividing (i) the expected outstanding pool balance of the Class A Certificates after giving effect to the principal distributions expected to be made on such date, by (ii) the aggregate Assumed Aircraft Value of all of the Aircraft expected to be included in the collateral pool on such date based on the assumptions described above.
-The outstanding pool balances and LTVs for any date will change if, among other things, (a) any Equipment Notes are redeemed or purchased, (b) a default in payment on any Equipment Notes occurs, (c) any Aircraft is not subjected to an Indenture and the related Equipment Notes are not acquired by the Class A Trust, (d) any Owned Embraer Aircraft is not financed on or before January 11, 2022, (e) any New Delivery Aircraft is subjected to an Indenture other than in the delivery month currently scheduled therefor as described under "Description of the Aircraft and the Appraisals" or (f) a Substitute Aircraft is financed in lieu of any New Delivery Aircraft to be financed pursuant to this offering.
+See "Risk Factors-Risks Relating to the Class B Certificates and the Offering-Appraisals are only estimates of values and should not be relied upon as a measure of realizable value of the Aircraft." - (2) The "pool balance" for each class of Certificates indicates, as of any date, after giving effect to any principal distributions expected to be made on such date, the portion of the original face amount of such class of Certificates that has not been distributed to Certificateholders. - (3) We obtained the LTVs for each class of Certificates for each Regular Distribution Date by dividing (i) the expected outstanding pool balance of such Class (together, in the case of the Class B Certificates, with the expected outstanding pool balance of the Class A Certificates) after giving effect to the principal distributions expected to be made on such date, by (ii) the aggregate Assumed Aircraft Value of all of the Aircraft expected to be included in the collateral pool on such date based on the assumptions described above.
+The outstanding pool balances and LTVs for any date will change if, among other things, (a) any Equipment Notes are redeemed or purchased, (b) a default in payment on any Equipment Notes occurs, (c) any Aircraft is not subjected to an Indenture and the related Equipment Notes are not acquired by the related Trust, (d) any Owned Embraer Aircraft is not financed on or before January 11, 2022, (e) any New Delivery Aircraft is subjected to an Indenture other than in the delivery month currently scheduled therefor as described under "Description of the Aircraft and the Appraisals" or (f) a Substitute Aircraft is financed in lieu of any New Delivery Aircraft to be financed pursuant to this offering.